HiLleywyn/dndlatex/README.md

 - Item information lives in individual files for easy re‑use.
 - Backgrounds and item art are fully customizable.
 - Background images are clipped to each card and scale without stretching.
+- Artwork panels use a dedicated `upperpart` box so backgrounds never bleed onto other cards.
 - Long descriptions automatically shrink to fit the front side.
 - Utility macros for item tags, flavor text, charges, spellcasting and more.